abeln/explicit-null-docs/migration.md

 }
 ```

-This will be a problem because if library `A` depends on `B` throw overrides, then
+This will be a problem because if library `A` depends on `B` through overrides, then
 `A` can't be updated to explicit nulls until `B` is.

 ### Proposed Solution